Code-Institute-Submissions/MS1-8MegStick/README.md

 <img src="images/screenshots/play-video.jpg" style="margin: 0;">

 -   As a live music promoter I can contact the label about an artist.
-    1. The navigation bar clearly highlights the "Contact Us" Page.
+    1. The navigation bar clearly highlights the "Get in Touch" Page.
     2. Here they can fill out the form on the page titled Any other reason!
 The description for the form states it is for live bookings or partnership opportunities.